dtcenter/MET/met/docs/Users_Guide/point-stat.rst

 The default configuration file for the Point-Stat tool named **PointStatConfig_default** can be found in the installed **share/met/config** directory.
 Another version is located in **scripts/config**.
 We encourage users to make a copy of these files prior to modifying their contents.
 The contents of the configuration file are described in the subsections below.

-Note that environment variables may be used when editing configuration files, as described in :ref:`PB2NC Configuration File <pb2nc configuration file>` for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in :numref:`pb2nc configuration file` for the PB2NC tool.

 ________________________